strategic-7-marketing/expressionengine-skeleton/README.md

 Upon cloning config/config.env.php will need modified with the agreed upon URLs including the local dev URL. config/config.master.php may also need modified depending on need. config/config.local.php is included as a template for local development but should not be tracked or comitted.

+Includes NPM package for Foundation and preconfiguration for using Foundation Front-end.